citriena/SHthermistor/README.md

 * **ntcConnect:** connection of thermistor and series resistor
   * NTC_EXCITE: Thermistor is connected to excitePin (connecton 1).
   * NTC_GND: Thermistor is connected to GND (connection 2).
+* **excitePin(optional):** Voltage supply pin.
+When you designate excitePin the voltage will be supplied only during measurement.
 * **offsetTemp:** offset value added to calculated temperature
 * **exciteValue (optional)** : ADC read value of excitePin (in case of Arduino excitePin = VREF( = Vdd))
   * ADC_10_BIT_VALUE: 10 bit (default)